edulazaro/laratext/README.md

 #### Skipping drift: `--only-missing`

-If you want the conservative behaviour — translate only new keys, leave drifted keys untouched — pass `--only-missing`.
+If you want the conservative behaviour (translate only new keys, leave drifted keys untouched), pass `--only-missing`.
 Drift is still detected and printed as a warning, but no API calls are made for drifted keys:

 ```bash
 php artisan laratext:scan --write --only-missing